MMus in Performance Audition Requirements by Instrument Type

 Approximately 30 minutes of repertoire should be prepared, from which the audition panel will select, and including:

-• one or more movements from the Bach Unaccompanied Cello Suites I, II, or II, either in Sterling's transposed edition, or in the original keys
+• One or more movements from the Bach Unaccompanied Cello Suites I, II, or II, either in Sterling's transposed edition, or in the original keys

-• the first movement of a concerto by Vanhal, Dittersdorf, Bottesini, or Koussevitsky
+• The first movement of a concerto by Vanhal, Dittersdorf, Bottesini, or Koussevitsky

-• one other piece or movement in a style different from Bach and your concerto choice
+• One other piece or movement in a style different from Bach and your concerto choice

-• the orchestral double bass part of Beethoven's Symphony No. 5, 3rd movement
+• The orchestral double bass part of Beethoven's Symphony No. 5, 3rd movement

 Guitar